 Gotta love the cloud.
 By keeping everything in a cloud, your documents will remain secure and will be location independent (like many freelancers want to become).
 This is handy since you can access your documents anywhere there’s an internet connection – no matter the actual machine you’re using.
 You can of course store the documents locally as well.

 PayPal, for Better or Worse, Is Usually the Best Option

 I’ve spent many-a-moons trying to find a global alternative to PayPal.
 There are some.
 But most clients want to stick with ol’ reliable – PayPal.
 The last thing you want to do is make a client irritated during the final stretch.
 So PayPal is usually what everyone uses.
 It’s okay.
 Just expensive.
 And kind of frustrating that it hasn’t been replaced by a faster, cheaper system.
 The payment world needs a shakeup in this regard.

 While most clients want to be invoiced at the end of the month, it all depends.
 Some clients like the 1st and the 15th.
 Some clients like you to invoice them right away – and they pay right away.
 Remember, it’s important you don’t mess up this final step.
 It’s often said that people remember the first impression of someone and the last impression – the middle stuff gets forgotten.

 As a freelancer, this may actually mean that most of how a client remembers you comes down to the moments when you pitch the work and when you invoice.
-You’re wise for wanting to know more about invoicing.
+You’re wise for wanting to know more about invoicing and following these invoicing tips.
 Good luck!